jonnor/machinehearing/europython2021/presentation.md

 ::: notes

-The technique we are going to use is Supervised learning, which is most common
+The technique we are going to use is Supervised learning, which is the most common for learning a classifier or detector like this.

-This kind of learning is based on examples, of Input (Audio) AND Expected output (bubble yes/no)
+Supervised learning is based on labeled examples, of Input (Audio) AND Expected output (bubble yes/no)

-Often the audio data is relatively easy to get, but the labels are often much harder to obtain, and can be expensive to produce.

 In sound event detection there are multiple ways of labeling your data.
-If you have strongly labeled data (shown at the top), then you have marked in time, the start and end of each event instance.
+We will work here with strongly labeled data (shown at the top), where the start and end of each event instance is marked.
 Very detailed.
-Takes a considerable amount of time to make.
+Takes a considerable amount of time to make, but easy for a system to learn from.

 So the labeled data will go into the training system, and output a Sound Event Detector.
 This detector can be ran on new audio, and will output detected events, in our case the plops.

-TODO:
+TODO: mark only the relevant case in image

 :::